Road closed for several hours by serious crash

-North Yorkshire Police said Upgang Lane in Whitby was likely to remain closed for several hours.
+North Yorkshire Police tweeted eaerlier that Upgang Lane in Whitby was likely to remain closed for several hours but said by 2.45pm that it had reopened, adding: "Thank you for your patience."

 Comments: Our rules